PicnicSupermarket/dbt-score/docs/index.md

 ## Philosophy

-dbt models are often used as metadata containers: either in YAML files or through the use of `{{ config() }}` blocks, they are associated with a lot of information.
-At scale, it becomes tedious to enforce good practices in large data teams dealing with many models.
+dbt models/sources are often used as metadata containers: either in YAML files or through the use of `{{ config() }}` blocks, they are associated with a lot of information.
+At scale, it becomes tedious to enforce good practices in large data teams dealing with many models/sources.

 To that end, `dbt-score` has 2 main features:

 - It runs rules on dbt models and sources, and displays any rule violations.
   These can be used in interactive environments or in CI.
 - Using those run results, it scores items, to ascribe them a measure of their maturity.
 This score can help gamify metadata improvements/coverage, and be reflected in data catalogs.